mrcse/mrcse/README.md

 ## Hello there 👋

-**Happy to see you here!** :star_struck: <br> The green dots on my [**GitHub Profile**](https://github.com/mrcse) represent my journey :running_man:.<br>This is **Jamshid Ali**, a young tech enthusiast and a learner.I am a graduate from school of [Computer Systems Engineering UET Peshawat](https://www.uetpeshawar.edu.pk/cse.php).
-I have a passion for learning different things,languages and frameworks.
-And in pursuit of learning, i experiment with things and sometimes get succeed and sometimes failed.
-I have deep interest in Data Structures, Internet of Things (IoT), System Programming, Computer Vision and Mobile App Development.
-I have started to explore Cross Platform App Development in shape of [**Flutter/Dart**](https://flutter.dev/).
-Along with that i have a experience with different programming languages, JavaScript/Node.js, C/C++, Arduino, and Python.
-I have tried Firebase, MongoDB and MySql as databases as well.
-Also work on REST APIs in different domain.
+**Happy to see you here!** :star_struck: <br> The green dots on my [**GitHub Profile**](https://github.com/mrcse) represent my journey :running_man:.<br>This is **Jamshid Ali**, a young tech enthusiast and a learner.I am a graduate from the school of [Computer Systems Engineering UET Peshawat](https://www.uetpeshawar.edu.pk/cse.php).
+I have a passion for learning different things, languages, and frameworks.
+And in pursuit of learning, I experiment with things and sometimes get succeed and sometimes failed.
+I have a deep interest in Data Structures, Internet of Things (IoT), System Programming, Computer Vision, and Mobile App Development.
+I have started to explore Cross Platform App Development in the shape of [**Flutter/Dart**](https://flutter.dev/).
+Along with that, I have an experience with different programming languages, JavaScript/Node.js, C/C++, Arduino, and Python.
+I have tried Firebase, MongoDB, and MySql as databases as well.
+Also, work on REST APIs in different domains.